thanujkumar/docker-hub/pluralsight_jenkins/meta-build/readme.md

   Using docker run --privileged ...... https://blog.trendmicro.com/trendlabs-security-intelligence/why-running-a-privileged-container-in-docker-is-a-bad-idea/

- > docker run --rm --privileged --name docker_daemon thanujtk/jenkins:lts-jdk11-v1
-  login to container as 'jenkins' user, docker-docker_daemon is container name
+ > docker run --rm --privileged --name docker-daemon thanujtk/jenkins:lts-jdk11-v1 login to container as 'jenkins' user, docker-daemon is container name
- > docker exec -it --user jenkins docker_daemon /bin/bash
+ > docker exec -it --user jenkins docker-daemon /bin/bash

-  Now you can verify that docker is running inside the container (docker ps) Just to verify that i can build image in container, i will copy the meta-build/Dockerfile to this container and run it Open CMD window and run below command to copy to  docker_daemon container
+  Now you can verify that docker is running inside the container (docker ps) Just to verify that i can build image in container, i will copy the meta-build/Dockerfile to this container and run it Open CMD window and run below command to copy to  docker-daemon container

-  >  docker cp Dockerfile docker_daemon:/
+  >  docker cp Dockerfile docker-daemon:/

-  Next go into the docker_daemon container and from the /  execute the build in the container to check docker daemon is working fine
+  Next go into the docker-daemon container and from the /  execute the build in the container to check docker daemon is working fine

   jenkins@e1d9beda693e:/$ docker build -t thanujtk/jenkins:lts-jdk11-v2 - < Dockerfile
  ```